Written by: Rick Staggenborg, MD on Jun 26, 2009 7:07 AM PDT

 Unlike political generals, the men and women who served under him were not mere cannon fodder for the politicians working for the international corporate terrorists who started that war and planned the occupations of Afghanistan, Iraq and Iran.
 As a military man, he knew better than the chicken hawks in the White House what would have been necessary to give our military a fighting chance of success at carrying their mission out.

 It has been customary for centuries to pray to God when preparing for battle, hoping that God will favor our cause.
 We inevitably believe that our forces fight for justice, and we pray that God agrees.
-The battle for a single payer health care system and the larger war against the corporate assault on democracy is one cause for which there can be no doubt as to its righteousness.
+The battle for a single payer health care system and the larger war against the corporate assault on democracy is one cause whose righteousness no one can doubt.
 Therefore, it is a moral imperative that as we engage in this battle, our confidence must not falter.
 When the fate of our children depends on our success, we cannot worry about our chances of success, because failure is not an option.

 According to the second law of thermodynamics, the natural tendency of things is to decay.
 Humanity must continue to resist entropy in order to survive and to thrive in the Universe.
 We must learn from our mistakes and constantly devise new strategies to ensure human progress, even as threats to our survival and vitality multiply in number and dangerousness.